 Entries related to Andrew Lang are listed in the index of The Author available here.
 I would like to thank Kate Pool of the Society of Authors for providing these scans of the index.

-The first two volumes of The_Author are available in a full-text scan on Google Books.
-Lang is mentioned several times in these volumes, as can be seen from the index above.
+The first two volumes of The_Author were available in a full-text scan on Google Books at the time of first writing of this page.
+Lang is mentioned several times in the first two volumes, as can be seen from the index above, and at a future date I hope to explore his presence in later volumes.
 A search for his name in the PDF will also find a few other notices of Lang and his books.
 Perhaps the most interesting of the references is on page 165 of the “News and Notes,” where the writer (Besant) objects to Lang’s views on publishers in a recent “utterance” (Lang’s “Literature as a Trade,” published in the St. James’s Gazette).
 Lang believes publishers risk a lot on authors; the writer believes the publisher “very, very seldom knowingly runs any risk at all.”
 The writer also notes that many women authors were particularly offended by Lang’s statements:

 “Lastly, I have had many letters from ladies calling indignant attention to one clause which I regret to see at the close of [Lang’s] paper.
 “As far as I can see, the authors who do suffer are those who should receive £3 10s.
 6d. and only get 7s.
 4d. . . .* Their work is worth very little, and they get even less. . . .
 Generally, they are women easily ‘put upon’ and rather unreasonable.”
 “Why,” ask my correspondents, “should not even a woman demand and receive justice?
 Why should she take 7s.
 4d. when £3 10s.
 6d. is due to her?”
 Really, one cannot give any reason.
 And considering that the poor wretch who steals a handkerchief worth twopence is sent to prison as much as the bold burglar who robs a bank, there does seem no reply to this question.”
 (165)